-Having ruled out other causes for your sensitivity, your dentist may recommend desensitizing toothpaste such as Colgate® Sensitive Complete Protection, which helps to seal off the dentin tubules (connected nerves) that cause the discomfort.
-It usually takes at least a month of regular use before you notice results.
+Suppose your sensitivity is not due to decay or any other oral disease.
+In that case, your dental professional may recommend a desensitizing toothpaste that helps seal off the dentin tubules (connected nerves) that cause the discomfort.
+It usually takes at least a month of regular use to notice results.

 In the meantime, be willing to accept an in-office desensitizing treatment or prescription fluoride gel, which you can apply to the sensitive areas after brushing.
-And of course, your dentist will work with you to correct any bad habits that may have contributed to the problem.
+And, of course, your dental professional will work with you to correct any bad habits that may have contributed to the problem.

-If one tooth in particular bothers you, your dentist will examine the tooth in question and ask you to describe your symptoms.
-Most likely, he or she will take an X-ray to determine if a few common conditions could be the problem – one of which is tooth decay.
+If one tooth, in particular, bothers you, your dental professional will examine the tooth and ask you to describe your symptoms.
+An X-ray will help determine if tooth decay, also known as dental caries or other common conditions, could be the problem.

-In this case, acids produced by the bacteria built up against the tooth can eventually dissolve its enamel, exposing the dentin layer.
-And because dentin is filled with tiny nerve endings, you may experience temperature sensitivity and pain when biting down.
-Once your dentist removes the decay and fills the tooth with either an amalgam or tooth-colored filling, you should be pain free.
-A full-coverage crown might be needed for more stability and longevity.
+In this case, acids produced by the bacteria in the dental plaque accumulated on the tooth can eventually dissolve its enamel, exposing the dentin layer.
+And because dentin is filled with tiny nerve endings, you may experience temperature sensitivity and pain when biting down or consuming hot or cold food and drinks.
+Once your dentist removes the decay and fills the tooth with either an amalgam or tooth-colored filling, you should be pain-free.
+If the decay has destroyed more of the tooth structure, a full-coverage crown might be needed.

 A cracked tooth may not be visible to the naked eye.
 It may not even show on X-rays, making a diagnosis difficult.
-However, the American Association of Endodontists (AAE) says a common sign of a cracked tooth is a sharp pain when biting down, but one that disappears after releasing that bite.
-Cracks involving a break around a filling can be repaired with a new filling or crown, but when a crack extends into the pulp of the tooth, you may need root canal treatment before a crown can be placed.
-Ultimately, a crack that extends below the gumline and into the root of the tooth will need to be removed.
+However, the American Association of Endodontists (AAE) says a common sign of a cracked tooth is sharp pain when biting down and disappears after releasing that bite.
+Cracks involving a break around a filling can be repaired with a new filling or crown, but when a crack extends into the tooth's pulp, you may need root canal treatment before a crown can be placed.
+Ultimately, a crack that extends below the gumline and into the tooth's root will need to be removed.

 An abscessed tooth occurs when the pulp of your tooth – which is made up of nerve and blood vessels – becomes infected.
-The American Dental Association (ADA) explains that symptoms can include fever, persistent pain and facial swelling.
+Symptoms can include fever, persistent pain, and facial swelling.
 Usually, there's pus-filled swelling at the root tip, which drains periodically and gives you a bad taste in your mouth.
 You will need root canal treatment to save any tooth that has abscessed.

 Whether you have one sensitive tooth or several, it's wise to see your dentist right away.
-Early diagnosis and treatment can ensure that small problems won't progress into more serious dental complications or the loss of a tooth.
+Early diagnosis and treatment can ensure that small problems won't progress into more serious dental complications or tooth loss.